AdobeDocs/campaign-classic.pt-BR/help/platform/using/crm-ms-dynamics.md

 No Microsoft Dynamics CRM:
 1. Obter a ID do Cliente do Microsoft Dynamics
-1. Gerar Segredo do Cliente do Microsoft Dynamics
+1. Gerar o identificador de chave de certificado e a ID de chave do Microsoft Dynamics
 1. Configurar permissões
 1. Criar um usuário do aplicativo
 1. Codificar a chave privada